BVisagie/Live-Host-Sweeper/README.md

 # Live Host Sweeper

-This is a network ping sweeper console application written in .Net 5
+This is a network ping sweeper console application written in C# with .NET 5

 Work in progress...